MakeSchool-Tutorials/Makestagram-Swift-V3/P20-Building-The-Timeline/content.md

     tableView.addSubview(refreshControl)
 }
 ```

-After initializing our `refreshControl` and creating a new method to reload the timeline, we have to configure it to work properly with our table view.

 Run the app and test out our new refresh control.
 Add a new post pull to refresh to see your new content!